Convex-Dev/design/cad/005_cvmex/README.md

 #### `0x41 - *caller*`

-Gets the Caller for the current context, defined as the Address of the Account that made the enclosing `(call ...)` invocation.
+Gets the Caller for the current context, defined as the address of the account that made the enclosing `(call ...)` invocation.

-Caller is `nil` for top level execution of a user transaction (i.e. there was no enclosing caller).
+`*caller*` is `nil` for top level execution of a user transaction (i.e. there was no enclosing caller).

-Normally, `*caller*` should be used to perform access control checks within an actor or smart contract, since it determines which account made the request.
+Normally, `*caller*` SHOULD be used to perform access control checks within an actor or smart contract, since it determines which account made the request.

 #### `0x42 - *address*`

+`*address*` returns the address of the currently executing account.

-The Address of the currently executing Account. `*address*` may vary within a single transaction in the case where execution control is transferred between accounts, e.g. with `call` or `eval-as`.
+The Address of the currently executing Account. `*address*` MAY vary within a single transaction in the case where execution control is transferred between accounts, e.g. with `call` or `eval-as`.

 Normally, `*address*` should be passed as an argument to function that check for access control rights